 Euler angles (roll, pitch and yaw)

-For additional portability details and guidelines, refer to the NXP Sensor Fusion for Kinetis MCUs User Guide, which is part of the Sensor Fusion Library installation.
+For additional portability details and guidelines, refer to the NXP Sensor Fusion for Kinetis & LPC MCUs User Guide, which is part of the Sensor Fusion Library installation.
 The Fusion Library is distributed in source code form and is designed to sit on top of board abstractions provided by the KSDK.

 Accelerometer Only